Skip to main content

 You should now see assignments coming through the Eppo SDK!

-To deploy to production, create a new SDK key for the production environment, create a production experiment allocation, and enable the flag.
+To deploy to production, create a new SDK key for the production environment, create a production feature gate allocation, and enable the flag.